 II.
-Personnel of the State Heat & Frost Apprenticeship Advisory Committee
+Personnel of the State Plumbing Apprenticeship Advisory Committee

+This Committee shall be composed of no less than ten (10) nor more than thirty (30) members.
 The intention is to have fair representation from local committees on the state committee.
 The Bureau of Apprenticeship Standards (BAS) will ensure that all areas of the state are properly represented on each state trade committee.

-- A. Employer representative names will include nominees submitted to the Bureau of Apprenticeship Standards (BAS) by the local contractors' association who employs journey workers and apprentices at the trade. - B. Employee representative names will include nominees submitted to BAS by Local 19 and Local 127 Heat & Frost Insulators Union.
-Members will be appointed from the Northern and Southern Committees. - C. Members will serve for a term of three years and may be re-nominated for further terms.
-Committee memberships will be staggered to maintain continuity in functioning. - (1) Members must be currently and actively participating in the trade and are required to attend at least 75 percent of the meetings over the term of their appointment. - (2) Members must represent organizations that are actively involved with training apprentices at the local level; or - (3) Be involved in the development of emerging trades; or - (4) Have been involved in the training of apprentices in the last two years. - D. Exceptions to these requirements can be made by the BAS in order to expand female and minority participation on committees. - E. The BAS may also designate consultant members to serve as non-voting members, as needed.
-The WTCS representatives, industry apprenticeship coordinators, instructors and other interested parties in the apprenticeship program may advise and consult with state committee, but they are not allowed to serve as voting members
+- A. Employer representative names will include nominees submitted to the Bureau of Apprenticeship Standards (Bureau) by the Wisconsin Association of Plumbing, Heating and cooling Contractors, the Mechanical Contractors Association of Wisconsin and the Associated Builders and Contractors of Wisconsin, Inc. - B. Employee representative names will include nominees submitted to the Bureau by the Wisconsin Pipe Trades Association.

-- F. The State Heat & Frost Insulation Apprenticeship Advisory Committee generally meets at least twice each year and their membership includes equal numbers of employer and employee members who have been nominated by organizations involved at the local committee level - G. The committee operates on a consensus based decision-making process.
+- C. Members will serve for a term of three years and may be re-nominated for further terms.
+Committee memberships will be staggered to maintain continuity in functioning. - Members must be currently and actively participating in the trade and are required to attend at least 75 percent of the meetings over the term of their appointment. - 2) Members must represent organizations that are actively involved with training apprentices at the local level; or - 3) Be involved in the development of emerging trades; or - 4) Have been involved in the training of apprentices in the last two years. - D. Exceptions to these requirements can be made by the BAS in order to expand female and minority participation on committees. - E. The BAS may also designate consultant members to serve as non-voting members, as needed.
+The WTCS representatives, industry apprenticeship coordinators, instructors and other interested parties in the apprenticeship program may advise and consult with state committee, but they are not allowed to serve as voting members. - F. The State Plumbing Apprenticeship Advisory Committee generally meets at least twice each year and their membership includes equal numbers of employer and employee members who have been nominated by organizations involved at the local committee level. - G. The committee operates on a consensus based decision-making process.
 This means that there may be concerns after discussion, but the committee members may consent to the proposal anyway and allow it to be adopted.
 Therefore, reaching consensus does not assume that everyone must be in complete agreement, but that all members can live with the decision.
-When the committee cannot reach consensus, the BAS will make the final decision. - H. The Bureau may remove a person from membership on a committee for one or more of the following reasons: - (1) Failure to attend at least 75% of the committee meetings over the term of the appointment, unless excused by the Bureau for good cause. - (2) Failure to meet the membership requirements under paragraph II C unless an exception is granted under II D as noted above. - (3) Violation of any state apprenticeship statute, rule or standard. - I. Vacancies may be filled, or representatives changed in term, at the request of the appropriate association.
+When the committee cannot reach consensus, the BAS will make the final decision. - H. The Bureau may remove a person from membership on a committee for one or more of the following reasons: - 1) Failure to attend at least 75% of the committee meetings over the term of the appointment, unless excused by the Bureau for good cause. - 2) Failure to meet the membership requirements under paragraph II D unless an exception is granted under II D as noted above. - 3) Violation of any state apprenticeship statute, rule or standard. - I. Vacancies may be filled, or representatives changed in term, at the request of the appropriate association.

 III.
-Duties of the State Heat & Frost Insulation Apprenticeship Advisory Committee
+Duties of the State Plumbing Apprenticeship Advisory Committee